adaszko/falsify/README.md

  * Need a custom generator that produces only a subset of possible values of a given type?
 Just copy paste the generic generator code and specialize for your requirements.
 There's no "You wanted a banana but what you got was a gorilla holding the banana and the entire jungle."

+# Worflow

+1. Write a property test
+2. Run the test to find a falsifier
+3. If the falsifier is too big, implement a shrinker and run it
+4. If the falsifier is still too big, try another shrinker
+5. Take the falsifier and codify as a separate test case
+6. Fix the broken test
+7. Commit the test as a regression test

 # Guidelines for implementing generators/shrinkers